devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 Other than many mobile development frameworks, Flutter [[@flutterdevteamFlutterFramework2018]](https://flutter.dev/) does not impose any kind of architecture or State Management solution on its developers.
 This open-ended approach has lead to multiple State Management solution and a hand full of architectural approaches spawning from the community [[@eganFlutterArchitectureSamples2017]](https://fluttersamples.com/).
 Some of these approaches have even been endorsed by the Flutter Team itself [[@flutterdevteamFlutterState2019]](https://flutter.dev/docs/development/data-and-backend/state-mgmt).
 I decided to focus on the BLoC pattern [[@soaresFlutterAngularDartCode2018]](https://www.youtube.com/watch?v=PLHln7wHgPE) for this Guide.
 But I do want to showcase some alternatives and explain why exactly I ended up choosing BLoC.

 ## Example App State
 I will showcase the State Management solutions using one example of _App State_ from the Wisgen App [[@faustWisgen2019]](https://github.com/Fasust/wisgen).
-We have a list of favorite wisdoms in the Wisgen App.
-This State is needed by 2 parties:
+Wisgen gives the user the option to add wisdoms to a favorite list.
+This list/State is needed by 2 parties:

-1. The ListView on the favorite page, so it can display all favorites
+1. The ListView on the favorite page, so it can display all favorites.
-2. The button on every wisdom card so it can add a new favorite to the list and show if a given wisdom is a favorite.
+2. The button on every wisdom card so it can add a new favorites to the list and show if a given wisdom is a favorite.

 ![Wisgen WidgetTree Favorites](https://github.com/Fasust/flutter-guide/wiki//images/wisgen-fav-mock.png)

 _Figure 13: Wisgen Favorites [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

-So whenever the favorite button on any card is pressed, several Widgets [[@flutterdevteamFlutterWidgets2019]](https://flutter.dev/docs/development/ui/widgets-intro) have to update.
-This is a simplified version of the Wisgen Widget Tree, the red highlights show the Widgets that need access to the favorite list, the heart shows a possible location from where a new favorite could be added.
+Whenever the favorite button on any card is pressed, several Widgets [[@flutterdevteamFlutterWidgets2019]](https://flutter.dev/docs/development/ui/widgets-intro) have to update.
+This is a simplified version of the Wisgen Widget Tree.
+The red highlights show the Widgets that need access to the favorite list, the heart shows a possible location from where a new favorite could be added.

 ![Wisgen WidgetTree Favorites](https://github.com/Fasust/flutter-guide/wiki//images/wisgen-pagetree-fav.PNG)

 _Figure 14: Wisgen WidgetTree Favorites [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

 ## Provider Package
-The Provider Package [[@rousseletProviderFlutterPackage2018]](https://pub.dev/packages/provider) is an open-source package for Flutter developed by Remi Rousselet in 2018.
-It has since then been endorsed by the Flutter Team on multiple occasions [@hracekPragmaticStateManagement2019; @sullivanPragmaticStateManagement2019] and they are now devolving it in cooperation.
+The Provider Package [[@rousseletProviderFlutterPackage2018]](https://pub.dev/packages/provider) is an open-source package for Flutter published by Remi Rousselet in 2018.
+It has since then been endorsed by the Flutter Team on multiple occasions [@hracekPragmaticStateManagement2019; @sullivanPragmaticStateManagement2019] and Rousselet and the Flutter Team are now devolving it in cooperation.
 The package is basically a prettier interface for Inherited Widgets [[@flutterdevteamInheritedWidgetClass2018]](https://api.flutter.dev/flutter/widgets/InheritedWidget-class.html).
 You can use Provider to expose State from a Widget at the top of the tree to any number of Widgets below it in the tree.

 As a quick reminder: Data in Flutter always flows **downwards**.
-If you want to access data from multiple locations within your Widget Tree, you have to place it at one of their common ancestors so they can both access it through their build contexts.
-This practice is called _"lifting State up"_ and it is a common practice within declarative frameworks [[@eganKeepItSimple2018]](https://www.youtube.com/watch?v=zKXz3pUkw9A).
+If you want to access data from multiple locations within your Widget Tree, you have to place it at one of their common ancestors so they can both access it through their BuildContexts.
+This practice is called _"lifting State up"_ and it is very common within declarative frameworks [[@eganKeepItSimple2018]](https://www.youtube.com/watch?v=zKXz3pUkw9A).

 | 📙  | Lifting State up | Placing State at the lowest common ancestor of all Widgets that need access to it [[@eganKeepItSimple2018]](https://www.youtube.com/watch?v=zKXz3pUkw9A) |
 | --- | ---------------- | :------------------------------------------------------------------------------------------------------------------------------------------------------- |

 The Provider Package is an easy way for us to lift State up.
 Let's look at our example from figure 14: The first common ancestor of all Widgets in need of the favorite list is _MaterialApp_.
-So we will need to lift the State up to the MaterialApp and then have our Widgets access it from there:
+So we will need to lift the State up to the MaterialApp Widget and then have our other Widgets access it from there:

 ![Wisgen WidgetTree Favorites with Provider](https://github.com/Fasust/flutter-guide/wiki//images/wisgen-pagetree-provider.PNG)

 _Figure 15: Wisgen WidgetTree Favorites with Provider [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

 To minimize re-builds the Provider Package uses ChangeNotifiers [[@flutterdevteamChangeNotifierClass2018]](https://api.flutter.dev/flutter/foundation/ChangeNotifier-class.html).
-This way Widgets can subscribe/listen to the Sate and get notified whenever the State changes.
-This is how an implementation of Wisgen's favorite list would look like using Provider: _Favorites_ is the class we will use to provide our favorite list globally.
+This way Widgets can subscribe/listen to the provided Sate and get notified whenever the it changes.
+This is how an implementation of Wisgen's favorite list would look like using Provider. _Favorites_ is the class we will use to provide our favorite list globally.
 The _notifyListeners()_ function will trigger rebuilds on all Widgets that listen to it.

 ```dart
 class Favorites with ChangeNotifier{